realmagicgreen/magicgreen11ty/src/articles/2020-05-01-immune-boost-drinks.md

 Live Essences Wellness shots are carefully prepared, never overheated and minimally processed, to preserve their abundant nutrients, vitamins and their pure, unadulterated life force energy.

 {% assign name = '-03' %}
-{% include partials/image.html, name: name, caption: 'Live Essences lab in Bali' %}
+{% include 'partials/image.html', name: 'name', caption: 'Live Essences lab in Bali' %}

 Crafted from nature’s most powerful plants, LE drinks are currently produced using organic, fair-trade premium ingredients, devoid of any pesticides or harmful chemicals, sourced from the foothills of Mount Batur in Bali, Indonesia.